-IHRP summer fellowships are open to 1L and 2L J.D. students at the Faculty of Law, as well as 3L students enrolled in joint degree programs and returning for study in the Fall.
-Graduating 3L, LL.M, S.J.D., exchange students, and non-Canadian citizens / permanent residents are ineligible.
-Note that students enrolled in a joint degree program may be requested to maximize funding opportunities from both faculties.
+IHRP summer fellowships are open to all students at the Faculty of Law (including J.D., LL.M, and S.J.D. students).
 Students are eligible to apply to an IHRP fellowship if they have already undergone one in the past, but preference will be given to applicants who have not previously had an IHRP fellowship opportunity.
-While all eligible applicants will be considered, priority will also be given to students who demonstrate that they are receiving government (federal and/or provincial) financial aid (including US Stafford or Perkins loans).
+In addition, due to funding constraints, allocation of opportunities is weighted in favor of J.D. applicants who will be returning for study in fall 2025 and who are receiving government (federal and/or provincial) financial aid (including US Stafford or Perkins loans).